Identifying the Quantum Properties of Hadronic Resonances using Machine Learning: Introduction

 Non-deep learning observables have already been used by the LHC experiments to identify quantum properties of hadronic resonances~\cite{Asquith:2018igt,Larkoski:2017jix,Altheimer:2012mn,Altheimer:2013yza,Marzani:2019hun,Abdesselam:2010pt}.
 For example, variations of the jet charge~\cite{Field:1977fa,Krohn:2012fg} have been used to study quark and gluon jets~\cite{Aad:2015cua,Sirunyan:2017tyr} as well as boosted hadronically decaying $W$ and $Z$ bosons~\cite{Aad:2015eax}.
 These techniques were recently combined with deep learning approaches~\cite{Fraser:2018ieu,Chen:2019uar} to show that additional discrimination power is possible when all of the charge-sensitive information is utilized.
 Another quantum property which has been well studied with non-deep learning techniques is the color representation.
 For example, the jet pull~\cite{Gallicchio:2010sw} has been used to study singlet versus octet radiation patterns from dijet resonances~\cite{Abazov:2011vh,Aad:2015lxa,Aaboud:2018ibj}.
 So far, there has not been a corresponding deep learning study to identify potential gains from using all of the available information in the jet radiation pattern.

 The authors of Ref.~\cite{Chivukula:2017nvl} performed a first study to categorize various boosted hadronic resonances based on their quantum numbers.
 By using classical jet substructure observables, they were able to show well one can distinguish various possibilities\footnote{Recently, Ref.~\cite{Buckley:2020kdp} also showed that in the color singlet case, one can derive new observables using analytic insight.}.
 The goal of this paper is to extend the analysis of Ref.~\cite{Chivukula:2017nvl} using deep learning techniques and quantify the pairwise distinguishability of BSM scenarios.
 Deep learning approaches are compared with more traditional methods and various visualizations are used to identify the useful information within the jet radiation pattern.
+While the jet-by-jet classification performance is weak, even a small amount of separation can be used in a template fit to extract the quantum numbers.
+Thus, we envision that this approach will be used in a post-discovery phase to categorize the resonance without needing excellent per-event distinguishing power.

 This paper is organized as follows.
 Section~\ref{sec:sim} introduces the BSM models and how they are simulated.
 The machine learning setup is documented in Sec.~\ref{sec:ml}, starting with the jet image preparation and preprocessing.
 Results are presented in Sec.~\ref{sec:results} and the dependence of these results on variations in the setup is explored in Sec.~\ref{sec:dep}.
 The paper ends with conclusions and future outlook in Sec.~\ref{sec:concl}.